 Sony Side Up

-Hopefully by now it’s readily apparent that I started this endeavour not as a die-hard fan of either.
 I was always on the side of the true victim(s) but I didn’t really know who he/she/they were; at first, I assumed it was Jason Lanier.
 I thought I’d talk to a bunch of people, shake the tree and see what fell from it.
-Taken out of context, it might seem two-faced but I was genuinely confused.

 I was asked by Emily Rinaldo to give my opinion on Jason Lanier’s video, and she thanked me:

-Jason Lanier is in syzygy with Ken Wheeler, but his models don’t orbit him
+Jason Lanier is in syzygy with Ken Wheeler, but his ex-employees don’t orbit him

 Claim: Jason stated Ken Wheeler has groomed and “corrupted” ex-employees.